Student-centric advice and objective recommendations

 Related: Guide to financial aid for part-time students

-So, the freedom of your academic choices varies widely based on the company you are working for.
-The easiest way to find out the answer is to reach out to your HR representative if you work at the company currently. if you are considering a career there, try talking to someone who works there to find out the answer.
+The answer to this question varies based on the company you’re considering.
+The easiest way to find out the answer is to reach out to your HR representative if you work at the company currently.
+If you are considering a career there, try talking to someone who works there to find out the answer.

 How many companies offer tuition reimbursement